The Different Types Of Wood For Furniture And Woodworking

 There are different types of wood today.
 Some are excellent for making furniture while others are not.
-If you’re into woodworking, it’s important that you know the differences between these types of wood, so you don’t choose the wrong one for your projects.
+If you’re into woodworking, it’s important that you know the different types of wood, so you know what to use for each of your projects.

 Apart from furniture making and other woodworking projects, wood have several uses.
-From the beginning, the early man used wood for lots of things, such as making fire for cooking, hunting, self-defense, shelter and so on.
+The early man used it for lots of things, such as making fire for cooking, hunting, self-defense, shelter and so on.

-Today however, one of the most important things we use it for is for construction.
+Today however, one of the most important uses for it is construction.
 It has several essential properties that makes it very desirable for construction purposes.
 It has both tensile and compression strength, it’s hard, can bend and can withstand shock.
 It’s also abundant and very common.

 Every wood you see today is unique.
 You’ll not find two pieces of wood that are exactly the same in terms of appearance even if you cut them from the same tree, because wood is fibrous and does not follow a strict pattern during growth.